yashpandeycodes/Background-Color-Generator/README.md

-A BMI Calculator made using HTML,CSS and JavaScript
+A basic project using html,css and javascript